 - 5 Best Tennis Racquets for Beginners

-- 1. Babolat Pure Drive – Great overall performance, the best tennis racquet for a beginner that you can buy
+- 1. Babolat Pure Drive – Great overall performance racquet

-- 2. Head Ti.S6 Tennis Racquet – Affordable racquet with large head size which makes it very beginner-friendly
+- 2. HEAD Ti.S6 Tennis Racquet – Affordable racquet with a large head size

 - 4. Wilson Hyper Hammer 5.3 Stretch OS – One of the best oversized tennis racquet.

 - 5. Wilson Tour Slam Tennis Racquet – A very affordable starter racquet